-STATEMENT OF CORPORATE GOVERNANCE (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2021
+STATEMENT OF CORPORATE GOVERNANCE (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2024

 Academic Board represents the highest level of academic governance of SIAL.
 Academic Board reports to the Director and to the SIAL Governing Body on academic matters.
-Academic Board is concerned with academic oversight of the Institute and receives and considers both external reports (primarily QAA review reports and external examiner reports) and internal reports (for example, IT and Library reports, academic results reports, reports of Complaints and Appeals or of academic malpractice).
+Academic Board is concerned with academic oversight of the Institute and receives and considers both external reports (for example external examiner reports) and internal reports (for example, IT and Library reports, academic results reports, reports of Complaints and Appeals or of academic malpractice).
 The Academic Standards Committee and Programme Committees all report to Academic Board.
 The Academic Standards Committee is more concerned with the day-to-day operation of teaching and learning at the Institute.